daniele3b/SafeWater/Assignment2/README.md

 ### Run and Test

-1. Start the mosquitto broker using **sudo service mosquitto start** or **sudo service mosquitto restart**
+1. After you completed the setup, you need to connect to the SSH frontend using  **ssh <login>@saclay.iot-lab.info**
-2. Start RSBM using **./bridge_mqtt config.conf** in the RSBM folder
+2. Connect to a m3 node in which you've flashed the firmware during setup phase (different from the border router) using: **nc m3-1 20000**
-3. Flash and run the code into the nucleo f401re board using: **make all flash term**: it'll flash the application into the device and it will open the terminal.
+3. Use the command: con <ipv6 addr> <port> <device_id>
 4. Start the web dashboard and the backend using **node index.js**, the web-dashboard will be available at **localhost:8080**
-5. Using the nucleo f401re terminal you can see the console print messages and you'll receive also messages coming from the broker (RSBM)
+5. Using the terminal you can see the console print messages and you'll receive also messages coming from the broker (RSBM)
 6. Using the web-dashboard you can interact with the device and retrieve data

 ## Techincal Infomation  about the code ##